 ‘BREAKING NEWS: All 12 boys and coach successfully rescued from Thai cave’.

-The world watched as a group 12 to 17-year-old boys and their football coach were trapped in a waterlogged cave for 18 days in June 2018.
+The world watched as a group of 12 to 17-year-old boys and their football coach were trapped in a waterlogged cave near Chiang Rai for 18 days in June 2018.

 Even with the death of an ex-Thai Navy Seal attempting to get to the group, the rescue mission was still dubbed as a miracle.

-Little did I know that 12 months later I would be walking in the footsteps of the boys, their coach and all of the 2,000 soldiers and 200 divers involved the rescue.
+Little did I know that 12 months later I would be walking in the footsteps of the boys, their coach, and all of the 2,000 soldiers and 200 divers involved in the rescue.